-Organize Your Home With These Amazing Guide
+Organize Your Home With This Simple Guide

-With a new year fast approaching and the Holidays just around the corner, things might be getting pretty hectic for you, and that’s no surprise!
 To-do lists are piling up, the apartment or house might be starting to look more and more cluttered, and the time is slipping away…sound familiar?

 "The triumph of anything is a matter of organization.” –Kurt Vonnegut

 Organize your House

 The first step to de-clutter and organize your living space is to determine what actually is clutter.
 This can be harder than it sounds since it’s easy to overlook piles and groupings of stuff, as it becomes so commonplace.

 The best thing to do is start with one area at a time and go into the process realizing that you need to let go.
 Take a good look around you.
 If you are starting in the kitchen, focus on one drawer or cabinet at a time.